 • Protect the individual’s right to refuse medication or life support

-• Oppose compulsory medication, except during an emergency, on the grounds that it is contrary to the fundamental principles of democracy
+• Oppose compulsory medication on the grounds that it is contrary to the fundamental principles of democracy

 Statistics NZ has identified a trend of increasing ‘avoidable hospital admissions’ among the most disadvantaged population groups, which suggests that for some, Maori and Pacific people in particular, there is inadequate access to primary health care.